 We all know that mental health issues can be connected to problems within the family and that it comes from unresolved issues.
 This can affect your family.
 Psychologists may overlook the fact that mental illness can also be about the couples and their relationship, and it has been known for a long time that the mental health disorder of a person can affect the spouse.
 If one is showing symptoms of any mental health issue, there is a possibility that this person somehow got this from his or her partner who has a mental illness.
+(BetterHelp offers accessible, affordable, and convenient therapy sessions online for couples like you.
+Maybe you’re looking for a therapist without having to leave home.
+This is the place to go to online.)

 Below is a fact sheet, more like a question and answer for couples with issues.